sarthakdewanda/ai-phishing-email-detector/README.md

 ## Overview

 Phishing emails rely on two things working together: convincing content and a spoofed or unauthenticated sender.
 Most simple detectors only look at the first.
-This project analyzes both — parsing the actual email headers to check SPF/DKIM/DMARC results and sender spoofing, alongside keyword, URL, and sender/link domain analysis — then uses a locally-run AI model (via Ollama) to explain the findings in plain English.
+This project analyzes both parsing the actual email headers to check SPF/DKIM/DMARC results and sender spoofing, alongside keyword, URL, and sender/link domain analysis.
+Then uses a locally-run AI model (via Ollama) to explain the findings in plain English.

-Every detection rule — keywords, URL shorteners, impersonated brands, and score weights — lives in plain JSON config files rather than hard-coded in the Python.
+Every detection rule like keywords, URL shorteners, impersonated brands, and score weights lives in plain JSON config files rather than hard-coded in the Python.
 This keeps the detection logic and the detection data cleanly separated, and means the rules can be tuned without touching any code.

-Built as a small, self-contained portfolio project.
-No database, no accounts, no external APIs, no ML — everything runs locally on your machine.

 ---